SAMcGee/CITC/index.md

 title: index
 ---

-## For this task, you're going to pretend to be a hacker!
+## Defend your school from hacker attacks!
 ### You'll see what hackers see, and learn how to beat them!

 ---

-**Scenario**: You've just launched your first [phishing](phishing) attack against a local school.
-You've acquired the email addresses of all of the students in a school - ***though you forgot to exclude the computer science students!*** You figured they all must want to see the solutions for the upcoming mathematics exam (which you don't have, but they don't know that!).
-So you've constructed an email that looks like this:
+**Scenario**: A hacker has just launched their first [phishing](phishing) attack against a your school!
+They've acquired the email addresses of all of the students in a school - ***though you forgot to exclude the computer science students!*** They figured all the students must want to see the solutions for the upcoming mathematics exam (which the hacker don't have, but students don't know that!).
+So they've sent an email like this:

 >  **Date**: 13/09/2021
 >  **To**: all-students@auchenmory-high.co.uk
 >  **From**: free-exam-answers@gmail.com